- March 29, 2005

 Tom Clancy's Splinter Cell Chaos Theory is a shooter game that offers both single-player and co-op multi-player modes.
 As protagonist Sam Fisher, players must stop a cyberterrorist plot threatening global war.
 Although online multiplayer, leaderboards, and voice features are no longer supported, the game has been tested to play on Xbox 360 consoles with potential minor irregularities.

-- One of the best stealth games ever made, with excellent level design and multiple approaches to objectives.
+- One of the best stealth games ever made, with refined mechanics and engaging level design.

-- The PC port has significant issues, including lack of controller support and frequent crashes on modern systems.
+- The PC port has significant issues, including clunky controls and lack of proper controller support.

 story